Skip to content

 Key Concepts

-• Wait Nodes: Pause execution.
+• Wait Nodes: Pause execution for external input (HITL workflows)

-• Resume: Provide input to continue.
+• Resume: Provide input to continue wait nodes

-• Status: Check result.status for 'awaiting'.
+• Status: Check result.status for 'awaiting'

 Released under the MIT License